colinyjchung/darkdragons/content/post/murdered-in-cold-blood.md

 ]
 +++

-The Snack Club is rich with 10,000gp in treasure, but stuck in Mlurg Nar due to logistics. **Errich Weaver** (_OR_) and **Bob the Priest** (_HA_) have joined the party.
+The Snack Club is rich with 10,000gp in treasure, but stuck in Mlurg Nar due to logistics.

+**Errich Weaver** (_OR_) and **Bob the Priest** (_HA_) have joined the party.
 Errich, apparently, is another Weaver sibling.
 So now **Aranna** (_AJ_), **Lane** (_AB_), and Errich are triplets in some weird retcon backstory.
 Bob the Priest, as you may recall, was the priest they found in the Pit.
 They pay off Elyssa and Hemdan, who ask for extra payment after their harrowing experience fighting The People of the Pit.
-Errich suggested killing them.
+Errich suggests killing them.
 Emma and Veleris are happy to oblige.

 But how do they get their newfound treasure home to Lankhmar? **Emma Frog** (_EC_) -- who by the way, now has ram horns due to a misfired spell last session -- starts asking around  for wagons.
 Errich asks if he can hijack a wagon.
 I remind him to stop asking me questions and just do stuff.
 Errich, now "empowered" is determined to steal a wagon.
 He tries to enlist Bob the Priest.
 An argument breaks out amongst the party.
 Aranna and Emma tell Errich the idea is stupid.
 Why steal?
 Let's just rent wagons and get out of here.
 Aranna punches her brother. **Veleris** (_EB_) steps between them.
 Errich's counterpunch misses and is held back.